Skip to content

 www.zaksdental.com.au

-Dr Sharonne Zaks
+Dr Sharonne Zaks AM

-Dr Sharonne Zaks
+Dr Sharonne Zaks AM

 BDSc, Ad Dip Mus, FICD, FPFA

-Dr Sharonne Zaks AM has 25 years of experience in private dental practice with a special interest in working with anxious and phobic patients, and survivors of sexual assault and trauma, who travel from across Australia for her care.
+Dr Sharonne Zaks AM has more than 25 years of experience in private dental practice with a special interest in working with anxious and phobic patients, and survivors of sexual assault and trauma, who travel from across Australia for her care.

 Her compassionate approach incorporates the trauma-informed principles, her clinical expertise, and ongoing research into dental anxiety and trauma.
 It benefits patients, clinicians, and staff, and is being taught locally and internationally.